usnistgov/800-63-3/sp800-63-3/sec3_definitions.md

 The public part of an asymmetric key pair that is used to verify signatures or encrypt data.

 #### Public Key Certificate
-A digital document issued and digitally signed by the private key of a Certificate authority that binds the name of a subscriber to a public key.
+A digital document issued and digitally signed by the private key of a Certificate authority that binds an identifier to a subscriber to a public key.
 The certificate indicates that the subscriber identified in the certificate has sole control and access to the private key.
 See also [[RFC 5280]](#RFC5280).

 #### Public Key Infrastructure (PKI)
 A set of policies, processes, server platforms, software and workstations used for the purpose of administering certificates and public-private key pairs, including the ability to issue, maintain, and revoke public key certificates.